Sticht Range

-The Sticht Range is a mountain range located in the West Coast region of Tasmania, Australia.
+The Sticht Range is a mountain range in the West Coast region of Tasmania, Australia.
 The range runs between two tributaries of the Eldon River and is located within the eastern part of the West Coast Range and has an unnamed peak with an elevation of 1080 m above sea level.

 It was named after Robert Carl Sticht, the manager of the Mount Lyell Mining and Railway Company.